PlasticRanger

 • Even in high temperatures, it shows excellent resistance towards solvents except for strong oxidizing materials and aromatic, halogenated hydrocarbons.

-Cross-linked Polyethylene ( XLPE):
+Cross-linked Polyethylene ( XLPE)

 High-density crosslinked polyethylene or XLPE is a high-end polyethylene material and is specially made for complex applications.

-XLPe si manufactured using polyethylene under high pressure involving organic peroxides.
+XLPe is manufactured using polyethylene under high pressure involving organic peroxides.
 The crosslinking polymer structure makes the polymer adapt to complex applications like hydronic radiant heating and cooling systems and insulation of high-voltage electric cables.

-Key Features of XLPE:
+Key Features of XLPE

 Key features